 - There should be sufficient textbooks and instructional materials in usable condition.
 For there to be sufficient textbooks and instructional materials, each pupil, including English learners, must have a textbook or instructional materials, or both, to use in class and to take home.

 - School facilities must be clean, safe, and maintained in good repair.

 - There should be no teacher vacancies* or misassignments**.
 There should be a teacher assigned to each class and not a series of substitutes or other temporary teachers.
 The teacher should have the proper credential to teach the class, including the certification required to teach English learners if present.

 *Teacher vacancy means a position to which a single designated certificated employee has not been assigned at the beginning of the year for an entire year or, if the position is for a one-semester course, a position to which a single designated certificated employee has not been assigned at the beginning of a semester for an entire semester.

 **Misassignment means the placement of a certificated employee in a teaching or services position for which the employee does not hold a legally recognized certificate or credential or the placement of a certificated employee in a teaching or services position that the employee is not otherwise authorized by statute to hold.

-For more information, please see page 18 of the parent/student handbook.
+For more information, please see pages 18-20 of the Parent-Student Handbook.